MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 If everything is running as it should (if not, ask your TA for help!) then it is now time to start modifying your `MESA` inlists.
 We will be using the same inlists throughout Minilab 1, Minilab 2, and the Maxilab and keep adding things to them as we go along.

 As `MESA` is running, you will notice that two `pgstar` windows show up.
 One is an HR diagram showing the evolutionary track of the star, with its current effective temperature and luminosity indicated by a red circle.
-The second window shows the current internal temperature versus density profile of the star, indicating also convective and other (non-)mixing regions, where nuclear burning is taking place, etc.
+The second window shows the current internal temperature versus density profile of the star, indicating also convective and other (non-)mixing regions by the colour of the profile, at what combined central densities and temperatures nuclear burning is taking place (part of the white dashed lines), the amount of generated energy (yellow, orange, and red outline of the profile), etc.

 <img src="./images/hr_000205.png" width="500" alt="HR" > <img src="./images/trho_profile_000205.png" width="500" alt="Htrho_profileR" >

-Both of these `pgstar` windows are the default windows being shown in `MESA`.
+Both of these `pgstar` windows are the default windows being shown in `MESA` when you copy the `$MESA_DIR/star/work` directory.
 Depending on your laptop/desktop these windows might appear small and difficult to read.
 Fortunately, `MESA` provides a variety of parameters that we can use to make changes to the default `pgstar` windows, including their sizes.
 We can do so within the file `inlist_pgstar`.
 The `pgstar` documentation can be found [here](https://docs.mesastar.org/en/release-r23.05.1/reference/pgstar.html#).

 <task><details>
 <summary>Task 2</summary><p>